tototoshi/staticmock/README.md

 ## Example

-Imagine that you are writing tests for User class such like this.
+Imagine that you are writing tests for `User` class such as this.

 ### Stubbing and Mocking